HenrikBechmann/react-infinite-grid-scroller/README.md

 ### `callbacks` object

-Callbacks are host-defined closure functions which the `Cradle` calls to provide data back to the host. `Cradle` returns data by setting the arguments of the callbacks.
-Include only the callbacks in the `callbacks` object that you want the `Cradle` to use.
-The following are recognized by the `Cradle`:
+Callbacks are host-defined closure functions which RIGS calls to provide data back to the host.
+RIGS returns data by setting the arguments of the callbacks.
+Include only the callbacks in the `callbacks` object that you want RIGS to use.
+The following callbacks are recognized by RIGS:
 ~~~typescript
 callbacks: {